zoot101/snapraid-daily/docs/muttrc-examples/README.md

 ## Step 2 - Download the Hook Script and Configure It

 Now download the hook script for mutt from here, and make it executable.
+This hook script seems to have been around for quite some time, it works pretty well but there are some areas where it needs configuration.

 ```bash
 wget https://gitlab.com/muttmua/mutt/-/raw/master/contrib/mutt_oauth2.py